makmatz/NLP-Lab/README.md

-# LAB 2: Sentiment analysis using NLP models
+# Sentiment analysis using NLP models

 ## Prerequisites
 The project requires **Python 3**.